-- A. Assault, physical abuse, verbal abuse, threats, intimidation, harassing or belligerent behavior, coercion, and/ or other conduct which threatens or endangers the health, safety and/or educational progress of any person.
-This includes threats or intimidation through electronic means, as well as hate speech or the display or use of symbols or images commonly associated with fomenting hatred, intolerance, or oppression (e.g. including but not limited to: swastika, confederate flag, burning crosses, burning Korans, sexually explicit imagery) in such a way as to be judged to create a threatening, hostile, or intimidating environment for others. - B. Possession of firearms, explosives, other weapons (including but not limited to knives, pellet/ BB guns, tasers, and/or martial arts weapons), or dangerous chemicals on College premises (including mace & pepper spray). - C. Sexual harassment or sexual assault (specific policies can be found on page 28 of this handbook). - D. Failure to comply with reasonable requests of College officials acting in the performance of their duties, and failure to identify oneself to these persons when requested to do so. - E. Hazing of any kind. - F. Attempted or actual theft, fraud, and/or damage to College property, or property of a member of the College community or other personal or public property. - G. Intentionally initiating or causing to be initiated any false report, warning or threat, fire, or explosion on College premises or at a College-sponsored activity, or tampering with or misusing fire-safety equipment.
+- Assault, physical abuse, verbal abuse, threats, intimidation, harassing or belligerent behavior, coercion, and/ or other conduct which threatens or endangers the health, safety and/or educational progress of any person.
+This includes threats or intimidation through electronic means, as well as hate speech or the display or use of symbols or images commonly associated with fomenting hatred, intolerance, or oppression (e.g. including but not limited to: swastika, confederate flag, burning crosses, burning Korans, sexually explicit imagery) in such a way as to be judged to create a threatening, hostile, or intimidating environment for others. - Possession of firearms, explosives, other weapons (including but not limited to knives, pellet/ BB guns, tasers, and/or martial arts weapons), or dangerous chemicals on College premises (including mace & pepper spray). - Sexual harassment or sexual assault (specific policies can be found in the Title IX policy located at https://blackburn.edu/about/policies-information/title-ix-at-blackburn-college). - Failure to comply with reasonable requests of College officials acting in the performance of their duties, and failure to identify oneself to these persons when requested to do so. - Hazing of any kind. - Attempted or actual theft, fraud, and/or damage to College property, or property of a member of the College community or other personal or public property.

+• Intentionally initiating or causing to be initiated any false report, warning or threat, fire, or explosion on College premises or at a College-sponsored activity, or tampering with or misusing fire-safety equipment.